dianpeng/mono-service/doc/pl.md

   assert::eq(v, 100);
 }

-// notes session, const, local variable symbol resolution is during parsing/compilation phase which is
+// notes session, global, local variable symbol resolution is during parsing/compilation phase which is
 // a syntax error but not runtime error.
 The following code will not compile

 fn not_valid() {